 Before you can think about overclocking, you need to understand what clock speed actually is and how you can determine the standard clock speed of your CPU.
 The clock speed of your CPU tells you how many cycles the processor can run in the course of a second.
-Similarly to the refresh rate of a monitor, it’s measured in gigahertz.
+Similar to the refresh rate of a monitor, it’s measured in gigahertz.
 Even a single gigahertz is a whole lot, as it refers to billions of pulses per second.

 Since it determines how effectively a processor can perform, clock speed is a pretty reliable indicator of how fast a processor is.
-And since the CPU is the central brain of a computer, it controls practically everything in game.
-From running artificial intelligence for creatures to improving load speeds to offering smoother frame rate performance, the CPU clock speed has an effect on pretty much anything you do in a game.
+And since the CPU is the central brain of a computer, it controls practically everything in-game.
+From running artificial intelligence for in-game creatures to improving load speeds to offering smoother frame rate performance, the CPU clock speed has an effect on pretty much anything you do in a game.

 Understanding the Risks

 It used to be that overclocking was treated as a serious procedure that could cause harm to your computer, and that’s still true to some degree.
-But as processors have become more powerful and manufacturers have become more friendly to the modding scene, you can generally get some kind of overclocking from your computer without putting your computer at great risk.
+But as processors have become more powerful and manufacturers have become more friendly to the modding scene, you can generally get some kind of overclocking from your computer without putting your device at great risk.

 Even mild overclocking is going to cause your CPU to run hotter.
 If you aren’t careful about the process, you could easily burn out your motherboard, RAM, or central processor.
 You don’t generally need to worry about a little bit of overclocking burning out your motherboard, but there are limits to how far you can push without having a negative impact.
 For that reason, you need to be careful about how much you overclock your computer and carefully monitor any changes to make sure that the process is safe.